Government in exile of the Commonwealth of the Philippines: Background

 On the morning of December 8, 1941, the Japanese invaded the Philippines.
 The invasion began with landings at Batan Island, about 125 miles north of Luzon island, and followed the bombing of the U.S. base at Pearl Harbor a few hours earlier.
 President Manuel L. Quezon was in Baguio recuperating from a recurrence of an old illness, and immediately traveled by road the 160 miles to Manila to take charge of the Filipino resistance.
 In meetings following his arrival, U.S. General MacArthur informed him that MacArthur would be transferring his headquarters to Corregidor island, and requested the President to join him.
 President Quezon initially objected, but agreed when his Cabinet endorsed MacArthur's suggestion by unanimous decision.
-On December 24, the President relocated there, accompanied by his family, Vice President Osmeña, Chief Justice Santos, Major General Valdes, who had been designated Secretary of National Defense, and some members of the Executive Staff.
+On December 24, the President relocated there, accompanied by his family, Vice President Osmeña, Chief Justice Santos, Major General Basilio Valdes, who had been designated Secretary of National Defense, and some members of the Executive Staff.
 President Quezon and Vice President Osmeña began their second term on Corregidor on Rizal Day, December 30, 1941.

 As invading Japanese forces advanced, all United States Army Forces in the Far East (USAFFE) military personnel were removed from the major urban areas.
 Manila was officially declared an open city on December 26.
 By then, USAFFE forces had withdrawn to the Bataan peninsula and were under siege there.
-By the middle of February the lack of food on Corregidor had become acute, and it was decided chat the President could be of more help by going to the unoccupied provinces to organize some plan of bringing in food for the soldiers at Bataan and Corregidor and to keep up the morale of the civilian population.
-At dusk on February 20, the American submarine USS Swordfish (SS-193) slipped through mine fields, was boarded by President Quezon and his party, and transported them to Iloilo, which had not yet been occupied by Japanese forces.
-The following night, they boarded the ship Princess of Negros, which transported them to Dumaguete.
-General MacArthur and his party, meanwhile, had been evacuated from Corregidor by PT boat to Cagayan de Oro on Mindanao (see Douglas MacArthur's escape from the Philippines).
+By the middle of February the lack of food on Corregidor had become acute, and it was decided that the President could be of more help by going to the unoccupied provinces to organize some plan of bringing in food for the soldiers at Bataan and Corregidor and to keep up the morale of the civilian population.